spectrocloud/librarium/content/docs/04-clusters/03-edge/30-cloud-init.md

 # Where to Apply Cloud-Init Stages?

 You may ask yourself where to use cloud-init stages, as both the Stylus installer and the OS pack support the usage of cloud-init stages.
-To help guide you, use the following statements to help guide your decision making process.
+Use the following statements to help guide you your decision making process.
 <br />